No767/Rin-Docs-V2/docs-v2/docs/about/about-rin.md

 # About Rin

 Rin is a Discord bot focused on obtaining data from third-party services.
 Rin currently supports MyAnimeList, Hypixel, DeviantArt, and many more.
 For example, you can fetch data about your favorite manga or anime, or fetch some memes from Reddit.
-Rin is also focused on speed, providing the content within seconds powered by AIOHTTP, Orjson and Uvloop.
+Rin is also focused on speed, providing the content within seconds powered by AIOHTTP and Orjson.
+Under the hood, Rin uses [Uvloop](https://github.com/MagicStack/uvloop), which makes Rin 2 times faster than Node.js.
 For more information on what services are currently supported, refer to the [Supported Services](./supported-services.md) page.

 ### Links